Technical and Regulatory

 While the general requirements of the EU-CPR are maintained in the UK-CPR, some minor changes have occurred to the text to ensure it is legally workable in the UK e.g. it replaces references to the European Commission with the Secretary of State.

-It is still mandatory for manufacturer to draw up a Declaration of Performance and to apply the UK Conformity Assessment (UKCA) marking for products covered by a UK Designated standard (formerly an European harmonised standard).
+It is still mandatory for manufacturers to draw up a Declaration of Performance with the preferred option to apply the UK Conformity Assessment (UKCA) marking for products covered by a UK Designated standard (formerly a European harmonised standard), however CE marking is still acceptable until 30th June 2025.
 Currently, the UK Designated standards and the European harmonised standards have exactly the same text, but this may well change in the future.
 For European Technical Assessments, these have become UK Technical Assessments.
 Other changes to terminology are European Notified Bodies become UK Approved Bodies.